October 15, 2024 | Michail Takach

 “I started following people on social media, and later, started sharing my story online.
 I found AVEN (Asexuality Visibility & Education Network,) a central online hub connecting ace people all over the world.
 I connected with a handful of creators, and now I’m a content creator myself.
 I’ve launched outreach on YouTube and TikTok to share our message.
 I’m trying to use all of my gifts to educate in a relatable way.”

 “A lot of aces relate to feeling broken, before they know what is actually going on.
 I really wanted people to understand that they were not broken.
-I founded Fluently Aspec as my pet project.
+I founded Fluently Aspec as my passion project.
 And I’ve been advocating for Wisconsin Ace Week since 2022.
 I knew other states had observed Ace Weeks – Pennsylvania, Washington, Illinois, Michigan -- and I felt Wisconsin needed their own.
 Wisconsin has been a front-runner in queer legislation, and a vital first step towards legislation is recognition and understanding.”

 “So, I did all the research, submitted the proclamation, and now it’s become a tradition in Wisconsin for a third year.
 The goal of Ace Week is to promote the education and understanding of asexuality so that ace individuals feel more seen and accepted in society and more comfortable expressing their identity.”